 The initiation phase is the first part of the entire project management life cycle.
 This stage aims to define the project, develop a business case for it, and get approval.
 During this time, the project manager may do any of the following:

 - Perform a feasibility study

 By the end of this phase, the project manager should have a high-level understanding of the project purpose, goals, requirements, and risks.

 The planning phase

 The planning phase is critical to creating a project roadmap the entire team can follow.
-This is where all of the details are outlined and goals are defined in order to meet the requirements laid out by the organization.
+Here, you will outline the details and define the goals to meet the requirements laid out by the organization.

 During this phase, project managers will typically: